nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example 1**

-Let's say you want to edit the first appointment in the full *Appointment List* so that the name and address is changed to `PSG meeting` and `ABC Secondary School` respectively and replace all related contacts with the 1st contact on the *Contact List*.
+Let's say you want to edit the first appointment in the full *Appointment List* so that the name and address is changed to 'PSG meeting' and 'ABC Secondary School' respectively and replace all related contacts with the 1st contact on the *Contact List*.
 You can follow the steps below to do so.